kuzzleio/kuzzle-challenge-klack/steps/step03.md

     options = {
       // We want created messages only
       scope: 'in',
-      // We treate our messages as any other messages
+      // We treat our messages as any other messages
       subscribeToSelf: true,
       // We want only messages once they are stored (and volatile are always done)
       state: 'done'